clemyan/sisyphus-retry/README.md

 `start` and `increment` both defaults to 0.

-This method returns a "strategy" object that has `.startingAt(ms)` and `.incrementingBy(ms)` methods to reconfigure the linear backoff fluently.
+This method returns a "strategy object" that has `.startingAt(ms)` and `.incrementingBy(ms)` methods to reconfigure the linear backoff fluently.
 Both methods are chainable.

 The `.ms` property of a linear backoff strategy object is a reference to the strategy object itself, rather than the Sisyphus instance.